lozanotux/quarkus-graphql/README.md

     Open the [http://localhost:8080/q/graphql-ui/](http://localhost:8080/q/graphql-ui/) URL in your favorite web browser.

-    And make a Query, for example:
+    And make a Query to get all Films, for example:
     ```
     {
       allFilms {